How we tested

-With these functions in mind, we set out to determine the best meat cleaver for home use, buying 13 cleavers priced from $10.67 and $179.95, including our former winner, the Global G-12 Meat Cleaver.
+With these functions in mind, we set out to determine the best meat cleaver for home use, buying 13 cleavers priced from roughly $10.00 to roughly $180.00, including our former winner, the Global G-12 Meat Cleaver.
 These knives ran the gamut from heavy, ax-shaped Western-style cleavers to models that more closely resembled Chinese cleavers—lighter-weight knives with thinner, more rectangular blades—to hybrid styles that combined attributes from both.
 We used them to break down butternut squashes, hack up raw chicken legs and wings for stock, and chop whole roast ducks for serving.
 Cooks with different hand sizes, dominant hands, and levels of butchering experience took the knives for a test drive, and we also had two professional butchers examine and use them.

 Medium-Weight Meat Cleavers Were Best